Exotic pet: Private zoos

 According to some advocacy groups such as REXANO (Responsible Exotic Animal Ownership) the ownership of exotic pets and private zoos can be both ethical and beneficial to wildlife.
 REXANO claims that captive breeding of exotic pets in zoos has saved many animals from extinction by providing a supply of captive-bred animals to reduce pressures on wild populations, thus helping to conserve them in their natural environments.
 REXANO also argues that close personal contact with wild animals can help promote their conservation among people, and because of this, venues such as circuses, fairs and private zoos are good for both people and wildlife.
 There are also private zoo owners who claim that their zoos also serve as animal rescue sanctuaries.

-However, there are other people who claim that private zoos do more harm than good to wild animal populations.
+Other advocacy groups argue that private zoos do more harm than good to wild animal populations.
+The Association of Zoos and Aquariums (AZA) has called private zoos a "malignancy" and claims that these places exploit charismatic species for profit.
+The AZA is especially opposed to private ownership of big cats such as tigers, claiming that such owners allow tigers to be inbred or to have mutant genes, which brings the species closer to extinction.
+People for the Ethical Treatment of Animals (PETA) criticizes these places as "animal prisons," accuses them of acquiring animals discarded from other private owners, and advises its members on how to avoid them.
+World Animal Protection also advises against visiting private zoos and has criticized the province of Ontario for failing to regulate against exotic animal ownership, alleging that any owner of exotic animals is technically able to open a zoo.

 Issues

+A caracal owned as a pet in Russia.

 Legality

 The Convention on the International Trade in Endangered Species of Wild Flora and Fauna, or CITES, moderates the trade of some exotic pets around the world, to prevent any threats to their survival and ecological damage.
 Certain animals may be strictly regulated or restricted outright due to both their conservation status, as well as the possibility of the animal becoming an invasive species.

 The USDA issues permits for keeping and breeding certain exotic species, whether captured from the wild or bred.
 In the United States, for example, it is illegal to import primates for the pet trade, but animals bred in captivity exist in the trade, using animals descended from those brought in legally before the ban was enacted.
 As of September 2014, most US states forbid or regulate the possession of exotic pets, but 5 states have no license or permit requirements.

 In 2003, the US Captive Wild Animal Safety Act (CWASA) became law, and in September 2007 the US Fish and Wildlife Service enacted rules to enforce it.
 The law bans the sale or transport of big cats across state lines for the pet trade, and applies to cheetahs, cougars, jaguars, leopards, clouded leopards, snow leopards, lions, tigers, and their hybrids.